mvelarde238/mv23theme/readme.txt

 2.6.4 26-07-08
 - Fix Core\Builder\Template_Engine\Helpers::simplify_values to avoid sending no simplified values
 - MOBILE_NAV_STYLE constant implementation
+- Background image size settings in commom settings container refactorized from select to text with suggestions

 2.6.3 25-07-07
 - Fix Template_Engine\Background: properly handle cases where optional settings are undefined by setting a default value to prevent errors